rob-broadley/devenv/README.md

 - setup_git.sh: configure git with user info and some customisation.
 - install_python_dev_tools.sh: installs common Python development tools, including recent Python versions.
 - install_vscode.sh: installs VSCode inside the running distrobox and exposes it to the host.
+- git-commit-retry: re-open the most recent abandoned commit message in the editor to retry a commit.
+Invoked as `git commit-retry`.

 ## Miscellaneous